Tuesday, 3 June 2014

 2) Using Class.forName()

-If we know the name of the class & if it has a public default constructor we can create an object in this way.
-The Class.forName() method loads the class and newInstance() method of class we can create object in Java.
+If we know the name of the class and it has a public no-argument (default) constructor, we can create an object using this approach.
+The Class.forName() method loads the class into memory, and the newInstance() method of the Class object is then used to create an instance of the class.

 Employee obj =(Employee) Class..forName("com.adn.Employee").newInstance();